vogelsara/cv/README.md

 # My CV

 I created my CV as a school assignment.
+My goal was to make it responsive, but as plain and simple as possible while maintaining good design.

 [Check it out here!](https://vogelsara.github.io/cv/.)